Lyon-Ynov-Campus/YTrack/subjects/ynotes/Readme.md

 ## SQL
 You have to make a data base to manage students, teachers, admin, planning, etc...
-Your free to use what you want for your data base but we recommand to use SQLite
+Your free to use what you want for your data base except SQLite (you can use MySQL, NoSQL ect..)

 ## Authentification
 In this segment you must be able to `register` a student or a teacher from the admin panel.